 See If You Have What It Takes

 Students will be taught problem-solving skills that will allow them to debug and correct electronic system errors.
-They will be able to learn how to combine scientific knowledge and engineering methods with practical technical skills to help prepare them for life-long learning and rewarding employment.
+They will be able to learn to combine scientific knowledge and engineering methods with practical technical skills to help prepare them for life-long learning and rewarding employment.

 Highlighted Career Paths